jasperroebroek/pyspatialstats/docs/source/api.rst

 .. currentmodule:: window

-The sliding window methods as described above are implemented in this module, through the :class:`focal_stats.window.Window` class.
+The sliding window methods as described above are implemented in this module, through the :class:`focal_stats_base.window.Window` class.
 Two concrete implementations are provided: RectangularWindow and MaskedWindow.
-Custom implementations can be provided by subclassing the :class:`focal_stats.window.Window` class, implementing the ``get_shape`` and ``get_mask`` methods and the ``masked`` property.
+Custom implementations can be provided by subclassing the :class:`focal_stats_base.window.Window` class, implementing the ``get_shape`` and ``get_mask`` methods and the ``masked`` property.

 .. autosummary::